When the SIM arrives, how do I activate my new Vaya service?

 - Fairer additional data :

-- Vaya use the Optus network :
+- Vaya use the Optus 3G and 4G network :

 - Vaya’s plans are SIM Only plans :

-SIM Only is not just a significant and increasing proportion of Australian sales, it I often the most sensible way to go about getting your phone.
+SIM Only is not just a significant and increasing proportion of Australian sales, it is often the most sensible way to go about getting your phone.
 If you already have a phone you love, keeping it and moving to a SIM Only arrangement gets you fantastic rates for the calls you make.

 - No contracts :

-With Vaya, you get a flexibility.
+With Vaya, you get flexibility.
 Agreements on the plans we’ve shown on this page are month to month.
 That means that if you see a better deal with another phone company, you can quickly take it up.
 You are not tied in to a contract and obliged to pay the higher service fees for its duration.

 - You can keep your number :

-As always, whatever phone company you go to, you will be able to keep your existing phone number. to Transfers can be almost immediate or take up to 3 days in our experience.
+As always, whatever phone company you go to, you will be able to keep your existing phone number.

 - Free delivery :